Aazad Samaj Party (Kanshi Ram): Current political organization

 On 15 March 2020, Chandrashekhar officially announced his new political party named Azad Samaj Party.
 As many as 78 former leaders of the Samajwadi Party, Bahujan Samaj Party and Indian National Congress joined the newly launched party.

 Chandra Shekhar Aazad officially announced the formation of his new political party, named Azad Samaj Party, on 15 March 2020.
 A total of 98 former leaders from the Samajwadi Party, Bhartiya Janta Party, Indian National Congress, and Rashtriya Lok Dal joined the newly launched party.

 On 27 October, the Azad Samaj Party formed an alliance with the Rashtriya Loktantrik Party for the 2023 Rajasthan Assembly elections.

-The party's leader Chandershekar Azad is the party's first Member of Parliament and is elected from nagina lok sabha constituency.
+The party's leader Chandrashekar Azad is the party's first Member of Parliament and is elected from nagina lok sabha constituency.